ramonleber/Bosch-XDK-Sensordata-Stream-To-SAP-Business-App/README.md

 ## 2.Bosch XDK SAP Connector

 I used the Bosch XDK to stream sensordata to an SAP business application.
-In my simple proof of concept it detect if a bin or a container is full and needs to get cleared.
+In my simple proof of concept it detects if a bin or a container is full and needs to get cleared.

 To see, how to build the corresponding SAP business application, check my blog post: \
 https://blogs.sap.com/?p=1365029&preview=true